 The carrier comes with a lot of features.
 Here are a few of my favourites:

 - Rain cover—excellent if you get caught in a rain shower.
 It goes over the sunshade, so baby stays dry.
+Essential if you are walking in the unpredictable British weather.

 - High seat position—Jacob loves being up high.
 He can see everything that’s going on, which keeps him entertained on walks.

 - Pockets for storage—the storage compartments are really handy.
 We carried all Jacob’s changing stuff in them.
+This freed up space in my backpack for water and the all important snacks!

 - Detachable washable chin pad—if your baby dribbles as much as mine this will be so handy!
+The chin pad means Jacob’s face doesn’t bash into my husband’s back.

 - Breathable back pads to help stop the person carrying the baby getting too sweaty.
+Very important.
+There’s nothing worse than being too hot and sweaty on a long walk.

 - Easy to get baby in and out.
-It also has a stand, so you can safely put it on the ground without it falling over!
+The carrier also has a stand, so you can safely put it on the ground without it falling over!
 Most of the others we tried didn’t have this.
 Or they had rudimentary ones that meant you had to keep a foot on them to keep them upright.

 As with any product, it’s not 100% perfect.
 The only niggle I have is that it can be quite hard to unclip the sunshade.
 There’s a bit of a knack to it, but it’s not a massive problem.